 10 school days who is 18 years or older and who holds an Ontario Secondary School Diploma.

 Professional Advisory on Additional Qualifications: Extending Professional Knowledge

-The Council of the College approved a professional advisory on extending professional knowledge through Additional Qualifications on March 28, 2008.
+College Council approved a professional advisory on extending professional knowledge through Additional Qualifications on March 28, 2008.
 The intent of this advisory is to clarify for members the purpose of the regulated system of qualifications in a division or subject, commonly referred to as Additional Basic Qualifications (ABQs) and Additional Qualifications (AQs).
 They play an important role in a teacher’s ongoing professional learning.
 This advisory is the outcome of an intensive review of teachers’ qualifications by the College, its members and its education partners.

 Extending Professional Knowledge